bincrafters/bincrafters.github.io/_posts/2018-02-04-February-2018-Packaging-Updates.md

 Again, these libraries can be described as "foundational", but perhaps just a slightly higher layer than logging and testing.
 These libraries also have the distinction of being used by multiple members of the Bincrafters team on their own projects.
 As stated on the Bincrafters blog, we put significant priority on the packages our contributors need to use, because meeting our own packaging needs is what brought us together around Conan in the first place.

 ## An Update on Frameworks and Super-Libraries
-Boost, Qt, wxWidgets, FFMpeg, Xiph, OpenCV, Folly, EASTL, XFML, CGAL... etc.
+Boost, Qt, wxWidgets, FFMpeg, Xiph, OpenCV, Folly, CGAL... etc.

 These are the projects that we know users really struggle with building and maintaining.
 Now that our CI is really streamlined, flexible, and maintainable, we actually start to approach these projects with maximum efficiency and a sense of confidence.
 Also, crucially, there have been significant improvements and patches in Conan itself which will dramatically streamline the way we write some of these recipes.